Multi-dimensional Evaluation of Empathetic Dialog Responses: Experimental Setup

-\ding{169}\, Empeval is our internal dataset (due to privacy concerns, we cannot release the annotated dataset, but we present a holistic view of the dataset to assist reproducbility).
-This dataset included 1,833 anonymized conversations sampled from a company's customer support logs, where the conversations are between customers and human representatives.
-All personal identifiers were removed in that log.
-On average, each conversation has 41.4 utterances, and each utterance has 7.4 tokens, as measured by WordPiece tokenizer used by T5-family models~\cite{raffel2020exploring}.
-When we built the dataset, we randomly sampled 2,000 conversations from the log and used an internal human annotation platform to judge the conversations using the questions provided in Table~\ref{tab:annotation_questions_empeval_p1} and Table~\ref{tab:annotation_questions_empeval_p2}.
+\textbf{Empathy Evaluation (Empeval)} is our internal dataset (due to privacy concerns, we cannot release the annotated dataset, but we try to present a holistic view to assist reproducibility).
+This dataset includes 1,833 anonymized conversations sampled from a company's customer support logs, where the conversations are between customers and human representatives.
+All personal identifiers have been removed.
+On average, each conversation has 41.4 utterances, and each utterance has 7.4 tokens measured by T5 models' WordPiece tokenizer.
+When we built the dataset, we randomly sampled 2,000 conversations from the log and used an internal human annotation platform to judge the conversations.
+The annotation questions are provided in~\cref{tab:annotation_questions_empeval_p1,tab:annotation_questions_empeval_p2}.
 Each conversation were annotated by two different raters recruited from an internal annotation platform.
-167 conversations were not annotated because raters found their contents were not in English.
-On average, the two raters have achieved 90.23\% agreement rate and 0.615 Cohen's kappa on the judgments --- indicating a moderate rating consistency.
+167 non-English conversations were discarded.
+On average, the two raters have achieved 90.23\% agreement rate and 0.615 Cohen's kappa on the judgments---indicating a moderate rating consistency.
 For expressed communicative intents, we mark the intent as \texttt{True} when both annotators mark it as True.
 For the four perceived empathy dimensions, we convert the numerical annotations to binary labels by marking as \texttt{True} when both annotators give a score higher than 4.
-Due to the design of our empathy measurement framework, the final dataset has a longtail label distribution.
-To reduce this negative effect of imbalanced label distribution to classification performance, we discuss the usage of loss functions in Section~\ref{subsec:loss_fct}.

-For all three datasets, we use a 5-fold cross validation with train-test split of 80-20 on the dialogue level, then we split the dialogues into utterances and conduct utterance-level training and predictions.
-We use the standard practice for multi-label classification problem - for each label, we train a classifier.
-Therefore for each fold we train 3, 7 and 20 classifiers for EMH, ESConv and Empeval, respectively.
+For all three datasets, we use five different train-test splits of 80-20 on the dialogue level, then we split the dialogues into utterances and conduct utterance-level training and predictions.
+We use the standard practice for multi-label classification problems ---for each label, we train a classifier.
+Therefore for each fold we train 3, 7 and 20 classifiers for EMH, ESConv and Empeval, respectively, the reported results are averaged over 5 splits.